-A good pair of winter gloves can make a world of difference when out in the mountains on a winter adventure – but not all hand-warmers are created equally…
+A good pair of walking gloves can make a world of difference when out in the hills on a winter adventure – but not all hand-warmers are created equally…

 There are countless options when it comes to navigating the world of the best winter gloves with plenty of options to choose from in each category.

 There’s walking/hiking gloves, mountaineering gloves, ski and snowboarding gloves and the list goes on.
 Then you’ve got the choice of five-finger gloves or mittens and before long, you’ve exhausted yourself with countless options.

 It can be a figurative minefield when looking to purchase a good pair of gloves that’ll look after your hands in the winter weather.
 Thankfully, we’re here to help with exactly what you should be looking for and our top picks of the best winter gloves available today.

 What to look for in a pair of winter gloves

 Despite their assumed simplicity, there are so many different features that buyers should look for when searching for the best winter gloves.